shang-lin/pwned/README.md

-pwnedornot.py checks if your password as been exposed in one of the data breaches archived on https://haveibeenpwned.com.
+pwnedornot.py checks if your password has been exposed in one of the data breaches archived on https://haveibeenpwned.com.

 To use, clone the git repo, enter the pwned directory, and run pwnedornot.py.
 When